 Choose a heritage sink design

 Ceramic sinks are practical, durable and now come in a range of sizes and formats suitable for both kitchens and utility rooms.
 The example pictured was chosen by designer Pam Baker of Martin Moore for a client with a passion for flower arranging, in need of a sink and tap that would give enough clearance for tall vessels.

 Flooring options for kitchens are boundless.
 Marmoleum is a good choice for a mid-century kitchen, flagstones for a Georgian example and quarry tiles for an Edwardian space.
-In open-plan kitchens, rugs provide colour and texture and give a furnished look.
+In open-plan kitchens, antique or vintage rugs provide colour and texture and give a furnished look.

 In a traditional kitchen, you can choose an integrated fridge concealed behind cabinet doors, or a free-standing version designed to be seen – try an American-style fridge-freezer or, for impact, a 1950s-inspired rounded model in a bold shade.

 Create a heritage-style tiled splashback